|It's like a regular TIE Fighter, only with more triangles.|

 - Snipe benefits from Howlrunner.
 Saber Squadron itself has Swarm and so long as it is within distance 1 of Howlrunner when attacking a squadron (with Snipe!), it adds the additional blue dice on its attack as it meets all the qualifiers.

-- Snipe benefits from Flight Controllers (as Snipe uses a new anti-squadron armament, but it is still an anti-squadron armament), although I would not be completely surprised if an FAQ reversed this at some point, as it is not 100% clear and there's some room to dispute it.
+- Snipe benefits from Flight Controllers (as Snipe uses a new anti-squadron armament, but it is still an anti-squadron armament).

 - A speed 5 move plus a distance 2 attack is the longest natural threat range on any squadron in the game.
 The only way to get further than that is through additional-movement abilities like Fighter Coordination Teams or Cloak.